srina1h/barelogic/new_models/README.md

 - **Simplified commands**: No need to specify individual n_pos values or complex target names
 - **Background execution**: All experiments run in the background using `nohup`
 - **Virtual environment**: Automatically creates and uses a Python virtual environment
+- **Step cutoff control**: Experiments can be limited to a specific number of steps using `step_cutoffs.json` configuration file

 ## Available Treatments